 Beejay came to writing circuitously; after narrowly escaping a life in the law, she has worked as a criminologist, an agony-aunt, a strategic policy boffin, and a teacher of Americans.

-In 2017, she completed her MFA at Virginia Tech, where she failed to lose either her accent, or predilection for ornate profanity.
+In 2017, she completed her MFA in the US, where she failed to lose either her accent, or predilection for ornate profanity.